 In August 2015, CAP removed its distance selling rules after consultation.
 Marketers should seek legal advice to ensure they comply with the Regulations.

-The Direct Marketing Association (DMA) requires its members to observe the DM Code of Practice, which covers some practices that are not covered in the CAP Code.
+The Data & Marketing Association (DMA) requires its members to observe the DMA Code of Practice, which covers some practices that are not covered in the CAP Code.